-1 Downloading and running #LancsBox version 4.5
+1 Downloading and running #LancsBox version 5.0

 #LancsBox is a new-generation corpus analysis tool.
-Version 4.5 has been designed primarily for 64-bit operating systems (Windows 64-bit, Mac and Linux) that allow the tool's best performance. #LancsBox also operates on older 32-bit systems, but its performance is somewhat limited.
-Downloading and running it is very easy.
-It is done in three simple steps: 1) download, 2) extract and 3) run.
+Version 5 has been designed primarily for 64-bit operating systems (Windows 64-bit, Mac and Linux) that allow the tool's best performance. #LancsBox also operates on older 32-bit systems, but its performance is somewhat limited.
+Version 5 of #LancsBox comes with an installer, which makes installation of #LancsBox even easier.

-Select and download: Select the version for your operating system and download to your computer.
+• Select and download: Select the version suitable for your operating system and download installer to your computer.